EnigmaCurry/rust-axum-template/README.md

 ## Commit the initial app source files

-Once you've verified the tests ran correctly, you can add all of the files the template generated into the git repository.
+Once you've verified the tests ran correctly, you can add all of the files the template generated, as well as the `Cargo.lock` file, into the git repository.
 Commit and push your changes:

 ```
 ## For example: